Your Complete Guide to House Exterior Paint

 It’s also smart to set aside a small cushion for unexpected repairs.
 Sometimes, once prep work begins, we might find a bit of wood rot or a cracked trim board that needs fixing before we can paint.
 Planning for these small surprises helps keep the project on track and stress-free.
 If you need help managing the cost, we also offer flexible financing options to make your project more affordable.

-DIY vs. Professional: A Cost Comparison
+DIY vs. Pro: A Cost Comparison

 Tackling an exterior paint job yourself can seem like a great way to save money on labor.
 However, it’s a massive undertaking that requires a lot of time, the right tools, and a good amount of skill.
 For an average-sized home, hiring a professional crew typically costs between $3,000 and $7,500.